sujith-eag/personal-site/content/docs/os/os_mca/os_u5_qa.md

 An **inode** is a data structure which is part of Linux file space, it doesn't contain the name and contents but stores all metadata about a file and contains pointers to point at the files's physical blocks.

-- **Hard Link**:  Points directly at the file's `inode`.
+#### Hard Link

+A **hard link** is essentially an additional directory entry that associates a file name with the same inode number.

 A hard link is a direct reference to the inode of a file.
 Multiple hard links can point to the same inode, and they are indistinguishable from the original file.

 When the link count of a file (i.e., the number of hard links) is greater than one, the file is still accessible as long as one link exists.

+#### Symbolic Links (Soft links)

+A **symbolic link** (also known as a **soft link**) is a special type of file that contains a reference to another file or directory in the form of a **path**.

-- **Symbolic (Soft) Link**:  Points at a hard link.
+* Points at a hard link of a file.
 A symbolic link is a reference to another file or directory by its path.

-A symbolic link can point to a file in another directory and is distinguishable from regular files by the leading `l` in the file permissions (`lrwxrwxrwx`).
+* Symbolic links are identified by the `l` file type when viewed using the `ls -l` command.  (`lrwxrwxrwx`).

+* Symbolic links **do not increase the link count** of the original file, unlike hard links.

-- The name is indicated as `link -> file` where `link` is the symbolic link and the `file` is the item being pointed at.
+* The name is indicated as `link -> file` where `link` is the symbolic link and the `file` is the item being pointed at.
 The file will be in another directory.

 ____